hiro85135/wslg-gnome-terminal/README.md

 ```powershell
     gnome-terminal
 ```
-6. Some gnoem app requires dbus to work.
+6. Some gnome app requires dbus to work.
 If you faile to start gnome app, start dbus then start application.
 ```powershell
    sudo service dbus enable
    gnome-control-center